 City Manager Cardenas stated that every year the City staff and City Council budget about \$500,000 for the sidewalk program.
 What the staff has done has been able to combine last year's funding and this year's funding to better stretch the City's dollars.
 By doing that you get better pricing, especially since the contractor has to only mobilize once.
 Right now, we're only asking for \$435,000.
 The \$67,000 was already approved earlier for engineering and that is how we get the \$500,000.
 Right now, we're looking doing Chase Farms, Willowbrook Farms, Bristol Corners and hopefully Yerkes Mannor and Westminster.
 Hopefully by combining this we'll get more bang for our buck and get more sidewalks done throughout the community and have less issues with trees.
 We will make the most robust connection with the community door hangers, letters, connections with the HOA's to make sure that everyone knows this is coming down the pipeline and to hopefully educate residents in terms of trees.
 There's a reason trees have to come down such as wrong trees that were planted in the first place which causes the deflections in the sidewalk.
-We've learned from the first place which causes the deflections in the sidewalk.
-We've learned from the first place which causes the deflections in get more done this year and do it in a more efficient, robust way.
+We've learned from the first pilot program, and we'll put that to the test to get more done this year and do it in a more efficient, robust way.

 Member Heintz stated that he appreciates this initiative knowing that there are uneven parts of the sidewalks and understands that there are challenges with residents not being happy when trees come down and that there is a need for it.